snu-dbs/prevision/evaluation/README.md

 please consider setting the `base-path` (the data path for SciDB) in the `config.ini` to a volume outside the docker container.
 For example, if you used the example command in the root directory's `README.md` to run a docker container, the `/dbpath` would be a good place for `base-path`.
+(in such case, make sure to give the scidb user `dbpath` permissions)

 If you are using provided docker image, updated `config.ini` file should be placed in the `/opt/scidb/19.11/etc` directory.
 If you changed the number of instances, you should re-initialize the cluster and load data again.